 These retreats can cover multiple topics or activities like personal development or yoga, all of which will help you grow personally and will give you the opportunity to meet new people who can help you with your sober lifestyle.

 These retreats normally take place over a course of a few days, or even a week.
 The events give you time to bond with others who have similar interests as you.
 Many people on these retreats will gain friends that can last a lifetime.
 Also, with the emergence of social media, it has become much easier to preserve these friendships.

 Besides meeting sober friends through standard ways like inpatient or outpatient treatment, technology gives us more modern ways to meet people who share similar goals and interests as us.
 One example of this is Instagram or Facebook, both of which give you the opportunity to connect with people locally and around the world.

 Along with Facebook and Instagram, there are other social media outlets that provide a platform for sober living.
 For example, the news and social aggregation website, Reddit, has a forum dedicated to people who are sober.
-It gives people the opportunity to share their stories which can help motivate others.
+A support network gives people the opportunity to share their stories which can help motivate others.

 There is also one social media app that was made and tailored specifically for sober people, called Sober Grid.
 It is the world’s most popular mobile sober community with more than 150,000 registered users.
 The app allows people to connect with other sober adults in your neighborhood or in the global community as a whole.

 “We started the company in 2015 because we saw a need for 24/7 connection,” said Chris Pesce, Chief Operating Officer of Sober Grid in an interview with Landmark.